 The Victorian Women's Guild promotes the rights and concerns of women and girls in the State of Victoria.

-9 December 2020: the Victorian Parliament will, on Thursday 10 December, debate a nonsense bill which aims to ban 'conversion therapy.'
+21 January 2021: the Victorian Parliament will, in the week of 2 February 2021, debate a nonsense bill which aims to ban 'conversion therapy.'
 Attempting to convert homosexual people is abhorrent but this terrible law conflates sexual orientation and gender identity and should be opposed on feminist grounds.
 See our page on the bill with a summary and links to reports.

 2 December 2020: the UK High Court found yesterday that the as the use of puberty-blockers to treat gender dysphoria is experimental and without a sufficient understanding of the long and short-term consequences, children essentially cannot give informed consent to such treatment.
 See our media release about this critical challenge to the affirmation model for treating gender dysphoria and read the judgment.